-Program Scope
+Project Scope

-Activities supported by the National Indian Country Clearinghouse on Sexual Assault (NICCSA) are determined by statute, federal regulations, and OVW policies.
+Activities supported by Reporting TA are determined by statute, federal regulations, and OVW policies.
 If an applicant receives an award, the funded project is bound by the provisions of this solicitation, the DOJ Financial Guide, including updates to the guide after an award is made, and the conditions of the award.